FACTBOX-EU sanctions target Russia's economy, elites and Putin himself | Business

 FACTBOX-EU sanctions target Russia's economy, elites and Putin himself

-The blacklist currently includes 654 individuals and 52 entities in total.
-SANCTIONS TARGETING FINANCE AND ECONOMY Sanctions targeting Russia's economy are designed to cut the country's access to EU capital markets, increase borrowing costs for those sanctioned and gradually erode its industrial base.
-They include an asset freeze and financial ban on three key Russian banks, add more state-owned companies to the sanctions list and ban Russian elites from depositing money in EU banks.
+This measure will not apply to Russian citizens in general, who will retain the benefits they currently have.
+TRADE WITH BREAKAWAY REGIONS IN UKRAINE The EU has imposed an import ban on goods from breakaway regions in eastern Ukraine, on doing business with tourism services there and on exports of certain goods and technologies.

-The European Union has imposed two packages of sanctions on Russia for launching an "unprecedented and unprovoked military attack against Ukraine".
-Further sanctions, including the suspension of Russia's access to the global SWIFT payment system, could follow.
+The European Union has imposed several packages of sanctions on Russia for launching an "unprecedented and unprovoked military attack against Ukraine", with some measures the bloc has never applied before and some deemed a taboo until Russia's invasion.
 The measures come on top of sanctions already in place since Russia's annexation of Crimea in 2014.

 BLACKLISTINGS The EU has blacklisted hundreds of additional people, many of them members of the Russian parliament who voted for the recognition of the breakaway regions in eastern Ukraine.
 Their bank accounts in the EU are now frozen and they are banned from travelling to the bloc.